 Step Two: In a heat safe bowl (I use a 7 cup pyrex glass dish), mix your oats and liquid together with a bit of flax seed.
 The flax seed is optional but adds omega fatty acids and fiber.

 I choose to use half water and half dairy of any kind (coconut milk, cows milk, almond milk, etc).
 You can use all water or all dairy.
 In my experience all water is incredibly bland and using all dairy/non-dairy as your liquid dosen’t result in oats breaking down into a creamy texture.

 Step Three: Put the lid on your instant pot, turn your valve to “sealed” and set your pressure cooker to cook on high pressure for 3 minutes.
 I have found it takes anywhere from 5-10 minutes to come to pressure.

-Step Four: Allow your oatmeal to sit in the Instant Pot for 5 minutes before doing a quick release of remaining pressure–see my tips on doing a quick release in my Instant Pot 101.
+Step Four: Allow your oatmeal to sit in the Instant Pot for at least 5 minutes before doing a quick release of remaining pressure–see my tips on doing a quick release in my Instant Pot 101.

 I would not release pressure right away, because this may cause your oatmeal to spill out of your pot in pot.